karrirasinmaki/blackpepperswing-www/pages/services.md

 No time for weekly classes or you feel you need more personal instruction?
 You can take private classes with one or two instructors at a time.
 Private classes can have many purposes: you might want to catch up on class material, finetune your dancing and correct habits, learn special skills or movements of your choice etc. In a private class you get plenty of feedback and homework.

 Private classes can be demanding, which is why we can do them for 30min, 45min, or 60min.
-You can either choose to do the classes with only one or two teachers.
+You can either choose to do the classes with one or two teachers.

 All private classes include the studio rental!

-**For 1-4 people** with one/two teacher(s)
+**For 1-8 people** with one/two teacher(s)
-75€/115€ for a single session (1 hour) [buy here](https://holvi.com/shop/blackpepperswing/section/private-classes/)
+95€/175€ for a single session (1 hour) [buy here](https://holvi.com/shop/blackpepperswing/section/private-classes/)
-260€/420€ for 4 sessions (1 hour / session) [buy here](https://holvi.com/shop/blackpepperswing/section/private-classes/)
+320€/580€ for 4 sessions (1 hour / session) [buy here](https://holvi.com/shop/blackpepperswing/section/private-classes/)

-**For 5-8 people** with one/two teacher(s)
-105€/165€ for a single session (1 hour)
-380€/620€ for 4 sessions (1 hour / session)
+{% comment %}
 **Wedding dance**
 250€-350€ (incl. choreography and 2-3 teaching sessions)
+{% endcomment %}

 *Don't hesitate to contact us!* {{ site.email }}